Antalya, Turkey - Travel

 Antalya blossomed into a significant trading centre during the Roman era, connecting the Mediterranean region to Anatolia's shores.
 Because of its strategic location, the city has suffered multiple invasions, with each empire leaving a significant trace.
 The Roman influence is perhaps most visible in the still-standing theatre at Aspendos (Aspendos Antik Kenti), while the Ottomans added layers of Islamic architecture to the skyline.

-What to Do in Antalya?
+What to Do in Antalya

 Perge Ruins (Perge Harabeleri), Antalya

-Gleaming like a jewel, exemplary landmarks of the Queen of the Turkish Riviera will leave each adventurer captivated.
-An ancient arch, Hadrian's Gate, that leads into the heart of Kaleiçi stands as a symbol of triumph and Roman architecture's brilliance.
-Nearby, Yivli Minaret (Yivliminare Camii or Alaaddin Camii or Ulu Camii), an iconic 13th-century structure, towers over the cityscape.
-Built under the rule of Anatolian Seljuk Sultan Kayqubad I (I. Alâeddin Keykûbad ), its elegant, fluted design reflects Seljuk architecture at its finest.
+These are, gleaming like jewels, exemplary landmarks of the Queen of the Turkish Riviera.
+An ancient arch, Hadrian's Gate, that leads into the heart of Kaleiçi, stands as a symbol of triumph and Roman architecture's brilliance.
+Nearby, Yivli Minaret (Yivliminare Camii, Alaaddin Camii, or Ulu Camii), an iconic 13th-century religious structure, towers over the cityscape.

 Not far from the city, the ruins of Termessos deliver a dramatic view, perched high on the Taurus Mountains.
-This ancient Pisidian city, fiercely independent, was one of the few that Alexander the Great (III.
-Alexandros, Büyük İskender) failed to invade.
-Walking through its weathered stones, you can almost hear the echoes of an ancient resistance.

 Antalya Museums